 - Pour the broth through a mesh strainer into a large bowl.
 I usually let it sit for 15 minutes or so, so any particles in the broth sink to the bottom of the bowl.
 I then transfer the broth into mason jars and pour out the last cup (with the particles).
 Those particles aren't harmful; they're just parts of the meat and bones that the strainer didn't catch.
 I just like a “prettier” clear broth.

 - Let mason jars cool for one hour on the counter, and then refrigerate.
 If there’s a solid layer of fat on top of the jars, they work like a protective seal, and you can keep the broth in the fridge for weeks.
-However, if you only have a thin layer or fat,or the fat is cracked, keep the broth in the fridge a maximum of 5 days.
+However, if you only have a thin layer of fat, or the fat is cracked, keep the broth in the fridge a maximum of 5 days.
 You can also freeze broth for up to one year.
 Just let it cool completely in the fridge; then transfer to freezer-safe containers.
 Most mason jars will crack in the freezer, unless they have completely straight sides.
 The biggest straight-sided jars I've found are 24 ounces.
 I use those when planning to freeze broth.